Exploring the Aeolian islands

 Fly to Sicily’s east-coast for a one-night, get-your-bearings stay in Catania.
 Explore the city’s lively fish market and handsome historic centre, all as an imposing Mount Etna backdrop provides a first taste of the volcanic views to come.

-Today you’ll be driven to the port of Milazzo, and then set sail for Salina aboard a ferry or hydrofoil.
-This is the greenest and most fertile Aeolian island, famed for its salted capers and sweet Malvasia wine.
+Take a ferry or hydrofoil from the port of Milazzo to Salina, the greenest and most fertile Aeolian island, famed for its salted capers and sweet Malvasia wine.
+Upon arrival we’ll transfer you to family-run haven Hotel Signum.

-Stay at family-run haven Hotel Signum which is set among citrus groves near the sleepy village of Malfa.
-The Signum’s airy rooms are individually decorated with tiled floors and nice antiques.
+Set among citrus groves near the sleepy village of Malfa, the Signum’s airy rooms are individually decorated with tiled floors and nice antiques.
 Many also feature private terraces and striking Tyrrhenian Sea views.
 Enjoy light lunches (and leisurely degustation dinners) at an open-air restaurant where fresh local produce is the order of the day.
 Then, while it’s tempting to simply slumber in fragrant gardens or beside a large infinity pool, we suggest you explore.

 Wander down to the nearby pebbly beach at Scario, or head to the seaside village where scenes from Il Postino were filmed.
 The narrow cove here, backed by striking sandstone cliffs, is one of the Aeolians’ loveliest locations.
 Serious walkers can hike a flat trail from here to the traditional countryside town of Leni, or climb the island’s two volcanic peaks which dominate the landscape.
 Exploring the rocky coastline by boat is another must; the crystal-clear waters suit snorkelling and diving.
 Day-trips to neighbouring islands, like lively Lipari and chic Panarea, can also be arranged.